prometheus-operator/prometheus-operator/Documentation/proposals/implemented/202309-controller-id.md

 # Non-Goals

-* Provide a solution that works with user intervantion.
+* Provide a solution that works with user intervention.
 It'll require work from the user deploying the operator and resources. (e.g. if the operator is started without any specific argument, it'll attempt to reconcile all resources in all namespaces).